 30 Park Place is committed to developing the future of the Bar by offering a number of funded twelve month pupillages per annum to suitably qualified applicants.

-We will be inviting applications, via the Pupillage Gateway system in March 2016 for our Autumn 2017 intake.
-Please check the Pupillage Gateway for the deadline dates
+We will be inviting applications, via the Pupillage Gateway system in January 2018 for our Autumn 2019 intake.
+Please check the Pupillage Gateway for the deadline dates.

 All pupils receive an Induction pack on their arrival in Chambers.
 In addition to the core pack issued to all new tenants and staff, a Pupil's Guide is also given, as is a copy of the Policy for Treatment of Pupils who are not accepted as tenants.